ContextMapper/contextmapper.github.io/_docs/tutorials/jhipster-microservice-generation.md

 $ cd microservice-tutorial/
 ```

-With the following command you can then start the JHipster generator with the JDL file as input (adjust path the generated JDL file):
+You can then start the JHipster generator with the JDL file as input (adjust path the generated JDL file) by using the following command:
 ```bash
 $ jhipster import-jdl ./../context-mapper-examples/src-gen/insurance-microservices.jdl
 ```